 Curiosity takes many forms.
 Some people are interested in specific subjects – such as biology, engineering, or world politics – while others are naturally inquisitive about everything.
 Quizzing provides an opportunity to explore a wide range of topics and reinforce your learning by testing your knowledge.

-To start enjoying trivia as a pastime, the best advice is to attend a variety of quizzes, which can help you become familiar with the quizzing environment and the types of questions asked.
-Even if you don’t perform well initially, it’s all part of the learning process, and you’ll leave with a wealth of new knowledge to apply next time.
+To start enjoying trivia as a pastime, it’s worth attending a variety of quizzes to become familiar with the quizzing environment and the types of questions asked.
+Even if you don’t perform well initially, it’s all part of the learning process, and you’ll leave with a wealth of knowledge to apply next time.

 Pub quizzes are an excellent way to begin your quizzing journey.
-They’re typically relaxed, and you can join as a team with friends or participate solo.
-Plus, you can enjoy a drink or two while you play!
+They’re typically relaxed, and you can join a team with friends or participate solo.
+Plus, you can enjoy a drink or two while you play.

-For those looking to take quizzing more seriously, you could consider joining a quiz league in your area or online.
-By doing so, you could take part in rolling competitions as part of a team.
+For those looking to take quizzing more seriously, consider joining a quiz league in your area or online.
 Many are open to individuals and can help you connect with a team of fellow curious minds.
 You can find a list of quiz leagues all over the UK on The Quiz League of London website.

 Alternatively, there are plenty of online quiz games available if you prefer solo quizzing.
-Check out this list of the best trivia apps from Similar Web to find out more.
+Check out this list of the best mobile trivia games from Game Rant for ideas.

 4. LARPing

-LARPing (or Live-Action Role-Playing) is a form of gaming where players physically portray characters in a fictional setting.
-Participants come up with their character (inventing a unique personality, backstory, and costume) before taking part in a pre-written, pre-organised story or quest.
+LARPing (or Live-Action Role-Playing) is a form of gaming where people physically portray characters in a fictional setting.
+Players create their characters (complete with a unique personality, backstory, and costume) before taking part in a pre-written, pre-organised story or quest.

-There are a range of LARP events that you can take part in across the UK – each of them set in different worlds and following different plots.
+There’s a range of LARP events that you can take part in across the UK – each set in different worlds and following different plots.
 Many events take place in fantasy realms similar to Game of Thrones or Lord of the Rings, while others involve historical settings like the Wild West or Medieval Europe.

-To learn more about how to get started with this unique pastime, why not read this beginner’s guide from My LARP World?
+To learn more about this unique pastime, check out this article from the Independent.
 Or use this catalogue to find events near you.

 5. Photography

-But while all creative pastimes (like writing and origami) can satisfy your curiosity, photography can be particularly effective because it thrusts you out of the house and into the world in search of your next snap.
-Whether you want to document wildlife or create abstract images, you’ll constantly be exploring new places, discovering new things, and meeting new people.
+But while all creative pastimes (like writing and origami) can satisfy your curiosity, photography can be particularly effective because it takes you out into the world in search of your next snap.
+Whether you’d like to document wildlife or create abstract images, you’ll constantly be exploring new places, discovering new things, and meeting new people.

 Photography also encourages us to hone our observation skills – to adopt unique perspectives and spot hidden details.

-To get started with photography as a hobby, why not read our articles; A beginner’s guide to photography and 8 fun photography projects that you can start today?
+To get started with photography, why not read our articles: A beginner’s guide to photography and 8 fun photography projects that you can start today?

 6. Metal detecting